 Day 6: Uhuru, Kibo and Horombo hut

 By late morning when you return down the mountain to Kibo, the short toilet break and spaghetti and popcorn carbs top up after the 1000m vertical climb is very welcome.

 The continued walk to the final stop late that afternoon at Horombo Hut is now a downward breeze.

 But there are also surprisingly civilised and new toilets there now, complete with a flush system, tiles and running water.

-Oh what luxury!
-I slept like a baby through the night after the long 15-hour walk.
-And the best of all, I didn’t have to use the she-wee.
+Oh, what luxury!
+I slept like a baby through the night after the long 15-hour walk and best of all, I didn’t have to use the she-wee.